Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/programs.md

 ## Programs [/programs/]

-Programs act as a template to set properties of ValueStores for the type of value you wish to issue.
+Programs act as a template to set properties of Values for the type of value you wish to issue.
 A few common examples of the types of value you may want to issue and define as Programs are:
 - Gift cards
 - Accounts, points